Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Lax natural transformations and the calculus of mates

-sending each diagram $B\rt \Cat$ with values in right adjoints to the corresponding diagram $B^{\op}\rt \Cat$ of left adjoints. \end{theorem} \begin{proof} Unravelling the proof of Theorem \ref{thm:cocart vs functor lax transformations}, one sees that the equivalence $\tFun^{\lax}(B, \tcat{Cat})\simeq \tcat{Cocart}^{\lax}(B)$ is given at the level of objects by the usual unstraightening from \cite{HTT} (which in this special agrees with the locally cocartesian unstraightening from \cite{LurieGoo}.
-In particular, this equivalence identifies the full sub-$2$-category $\tFun^{\lax, \mm{R}}(B, \tcat{Cat})$ with $\tcat{Cocart}^{\lax, \mm{R}}(B)$, and similarly for the oplax case.
+sending each lax natural transformation $F \Rightarrow G$ with values in right adjoints to the corresponding oplax natural transformation $G \Rightarrow F$ with values in left adjoints. \end{theorem} \begin{proof} Unravelling the proof of Theorem \ref{thm:cocart vs functor lax transformations}, one sees that the equivalence $\tFun^{\lax}(B, \tcat{Cat})\simeq \tcat{Cocart}^{\lax}(B)$ is given at the level of objects by the usual unstraightening from \cite{HTT}, which in this special agrees with the locally cocartesian unstraightening from \cite{LurieGoo}.
+In particular, this equivalence identifies the $1$-full sub-$2$-category $\tFun^{\lax, \mm{R}}(B, \tcat{Cat})$ with $\tcat{Cocart}^{\lax, \mm{R}}(B)$, and similarly for the oplax case.
 The result then follows from Theorem \ref{thm:cocart vs functor lax transformations}. \end{proof}